-For channels that are significantly different from the flat two-dimensional, principally threedimensional cellular structure of detonation was obtained with transverse waves propagating in the plane of the section.
+For channels that are significantly different from the flat two-dimensional, principally three-dimensional cellular structure of detonation was obtained with transverse waves propagating in the plane of the section.
 The shape of the traces on the surface of the channel is different from the rhomboid, but reminds periodically structure, although quite "chaotic".
-Fig. 5 for example, illustrates the schlieren diagram on the surface of the channel of square section with $H_x=H_y=10$ mm obtained in numerical simulation.
+Fig. 2, for example, illustrates the soot foil diagram on the surface of the channel of square section with $H_x=H_y=10$ mm obtained in numerical simulation.

-Fig. 5.
-Numerical Schlieren diagram on the surface of the channel of square section with $H_x=H_y=10$ mm
+Fig. 2.
+Numerical soot foil diagram on the surface of the channel of square section $H_x=H_y=10$ mm